-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended June 30, 2020

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number: 001-36182

-(Exact Name of Registrant as Specified in its Charter)

-Delaware (State or Other Jurisdiction of Incorporation or Organization)

-111 West Lemon Avenue, Monrovia, CA (Address of Principal Executive Offices)

-(Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class: Trading Symbol Name of each exchange on which registered: Common Stock, par value \$0.01 per share XNCR NASDAQ

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🖾 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🖾 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🖾 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆 Emerging growth company 🗆

-If an emerging growth company, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13 (a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes 🗆 No 🗵

-Indicate the number of shares of each of the issuer's classes of common stock, as of the latest practicable date:

-Outstanding at July 30, 2020 57,242,886

-20-1622502 (I.R.S.
-Employer Identification No.)

-91016 (Zip Code)

-Common stock, \$0.01 par value
+- - 10 laı r lz " ne)

+Mark One) × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended Septe ember 30, 2020 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001 l-36182 Xencor, Inc. (Exact name of registrant as specified Delaware 20-1622502 (State or other jurisdiction of incorpora or organization) ition (I.R.S.
+Employer Identification No.) 111 West Lemon Avenue, Monrovia, (Address of principal executive office 91016 (Zip Code) (radiess of principal executive office (626) 305-5900 (Registrant's telephone number, includ ling area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class: Trading Symbol(s) Name of each exchange on which registered: Common Stock, par value \$0.01 per share XNCR Nasdaq Global Market by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the and (2) has been subject to such filing requirements for the past 90 Γ (§232 ive Data File required to be submitted pursuant to Rule 405 of Regulation S strant was required to submit such files).
+Yes \boxtimes No \square growth Act. iler, a non-accelerated filer, a smaller reporting company or an emerging company" and "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer \boxtimes Accelerated filer \square Non-accelerated filer ☐ Smaller report ting company Emerging growth company ĭnancia If an emerging growth company, indicate by chec al accounting standards provided pursuant to Section o use the extended transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b- -2 of the Securities Exchange Act of 1934).
+Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common stock c, as of the latest practicable date: Class Common stock, \$0.01 par value Outstanding at October 30, 2020 57, 455, 204 Common stock, \$0.01 par varue 37,433,204

-Quarterly Report on FORM 10-Q for the Quarter Ended June 30, 2020
+Quarterly Report on Form 10-Q for the Quarter Ended September 30, 2020